Nagendra1997/mesibo-documentation/live-demo-web-readme.md

 If you choose not to setup the backend, you can use the Mesibo API backend at `https://app.mesibo.com/conf/api.php` and use the default configuration in [config.js](https://github.com/mesibo/conferencing/blob/master/live-demo/web/mesibo/config.js)

+### Setup requirements
-Please note that mesibo needs a **secure https connection**.
-If you have not configured an https server, you can test the app on a [local testing server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).
+- mesibo needs a **secure connection**.
+Please ensure you can configured an https server to host the app
+- Camera and Microphone access.
+Please ensure you have  set up  camera and microphone devices  and granted the required permissions in the browser

 # Building a Zoom Like Conferencing app

-Video conferencing apps like Zoom and Google Meet are showing new ways for people to virtually collaborate and connect.
-Streaming services like Netflix, Youtube, Prime Video, etc have forever changed the way people consume entertainment and media.

-Let us now build a Zoom like Conferencing app using Mesibo Conferencing and Streaming APIs.

 You can try the [Mesibo Live Demo(Beta)](https://mesibo.com/livedemo) which is a fully functional, Zoom Like Video Conferencing app and also download the entire source code from [Github](https://github.com/mesibo/conferencing).